mohitcnf95/Text-Summarizer-Project/README.md

 ## Workflow

-Update config.yaml
+1. Update config.yaml
-Update params.yaml
+2. Update params.yaml
-Update entity
+3. Update entity
-Update the configuration manager in src config update the conponents update the pipeline update the main.py update the app.py
+4. Update the configuration manager in src config
+5. Update the conponents
+6. Update the pipeline
+7. Update the main.py
+8. Update the app.py